-1. General2
+1. General3

-2. Risk management and internal control3
+2. Risk management and internal control4

-3. Accounts and audit3
+3. Accounts and audit4

-4. Budget and precept5
+4. Budget and precept6

-5. Procurement6
+5. Procurement

-6. Banking and payments8
+6. Banking and payments9

-7. Electronic payments9
+7. Electronic payments

 8. Cheque payments

 9. Payment cards

-10. Petty Cash Error!
-Bookmark not defined.
+10. Petty Cash11

 11. Payment of salaries and allowances

 12. Loans and investments

 13. Income

-14. Payments under contracts for building or other construction works12
+14. Payments under contracts for building or other construction works13

-15. Stores and equipment Error!
-Bookmark not defined.7
+15. Stores and equipment

-16. Assets, properties and estates
+16. Assets, properties and estates14

 17. Insurance

-18. [Charities] Error!
-Bookmark not defined.
+18. [Charities]15

-19. Suspension and revision of Financial Regulations
+19. Suspension and revision of Financial Regulations15

-Appendix 1 - Tender process
+App endix 1 - Tender process16

-These Financial Regulations were adopted by the council at its meeting held on 12^{th} November 2024 .
+These Financial Regulations were adopted by the council at its meeting held on 10.06.25

-General
+1. General

 - 1.1.
 These Financial Regulations govern the financial management of the council and may only be amended or varied by resolution of the council.
 They are one of the council's governing documents and shall be observed in conjunction with the council's Standing Orders. - 1.2.
 Councillors are expected to follow these regulations and not to entice employees to breach them.
 Failure to follow these regulations brings the office of councillor into disrepute. - 1.3.
 Wilful breach of these regulations by an employee may result in disciplinary proceedings. - 1.4.
 In these Financial Regulations: - 'Accounts and Audit Regulations' means the regulations issued under Section 39 of the Public Audit (Wales) Act 2004, or any superseding legislation, and then in force, unless otherwise specified. - "Approve" refers to an online action, allowing an electronic transaction to take place. - "Authorise" refers to a decision by the council, or a committee or an officer, to allow something to happen. - 'Proper practices' means those set out in The Practitioners' Guide - Practitioners' Guide the Governance and Accountability for Local Councils in Wales - A Practitioners Guide jointly published by One Voice Wales and the Society of Local Council Clerks in Wales. - 'Must' and bold text refer to a statutory obligation the council cannot change. - 'Shall' refers to a non-statutory instruction by the council to its members and staff. - 1.5.
 The Responsible Financial Officer (RFO) holds a statutory office, appointed by the council.
 The Clerk has been appointed as RFO and these regulations apply accordingly.
-The RFO; - acts under the policy direction of the council; - administers the council's financial affairs in accordance with all Acts, Regulations and proper practices; - determines on behalf of the council its accounting records and control systems; - ensures the accounting control systems are observed; - ensures the accounting records are kept up to date; - seeks economy, efficiency and effectiveness in the use of council resources; and - produces financial management information as required by the council. - 1.6.
+The RFO; - · acts under the policy direction of the council; - administers the council's financial affairs in accordance with all Acts, Regulations and proper practices; - determines on behalf of the council its accounting records and control systems; - ensures the accounting control systems are observed; - ensures the accounting records are kept up to date; - seeks economy, efficiency and effectiveness in the use of council resources; and - produces financial management information as required by the council. - 1.6.
 The council must not delegate any decision regarding: - setting the final budget or the precept (council tax requirement);